CodethinkLabs/immut/README.md

 ## Set Up

-Once you have an image, cd into the immut/cloud-init-iso directory and run the script.
-This will create an iso that will run the docker containers.
+Once you have an image, cd into the `immut/cloud-init-iso` directory and run the script:

+    ./create-iso.sh

+This will create an iso that will include the cloud config configuration files `meta-data` and `user-data` in the same folder.
+These configuration file specifies what services need to run (in containers)and for what projects.

 Now, create a virtual machine.
 If using the qemu build, do things the usual way and use the image you created with packer for the hard disk file.
 If using